 - You plan on renting a car

-- You like exclusive, high end hotels
+- You like exclusive, luxury hotels

 We move now to the very eastern part of the city and the district of Campanha.
 Being located right on the outskirts of Porto, the region has a very residential feel to it.
 This makes it an ideal spot to stay for those looking to be completely out the way of the hustle and bustle of the tourist areas.